daironreijna/Group-8-Project/assets/PROJECT IDEAS.md

    - **Technologies:** Utilize the Giphy API, HTML, CSS, and JavaScript for the user interface.
    - **Features:** Let users search for GIFs by keywords, display GIFs, and provide options to copy or share them.

 These project ideas leverage APIs that don't require CORS, making it easier to access external data and integrate it into your front-end applications.
-You can choose any of these ideas for your group project and follow the technical and collaboration guidelines outlined in your module.
+We can choose any of these ideas for your group project and follow the technical and collaboration guidelines outlined in your module.